johnwcowan/r7rs-work/TimeAdvancedCowan.md

 These are the valid possibilities for combinations of fields:
  * The fields `year`, `month`, `day-of-month`, `hours`, `minutes`, `seconds`, and `timezone` are required.
-   The fields `nanoseconds` and `fold` are optional, and default to 0.
  * The fields `iso-week-year`, `iso-week`, `day-of-week`, `hours`, `minutes`, `seconds`, and `timezone` are required.
-   The fields `nanoseconds` and `fold` are optional, and default to 0.
  * The field `iso-date-string` is required.
-   The field `fold` is optional, and defaults to 0.
+ * The field `rfc5322-date-string` is required.

+In all cases, the fields `nanoseconds` and `fold` are allowed, but default to 0 if not present.
 An error satisfying `date-error?` is signaled if any other fields are present.

 `(date? `*obj*`)`